chriswebb09/chriswebb09.github.io/_posts/2016-12-06-the-strange-case-of-dr-swift-and-mr-objc.md

 ![neutralness](https://i.imgur.com/jRF1hwd.jpg)

-Apparently, there is some rivalry within the Apple programming universe between [Swifter and Objective-Cers.](https://ashfurrow.com/blog/contempt-in-swift/) If you look around at blog posts, there is decent amount of snarking towards eachother on this topic.
+Apparently, there is some rivalry within the Apple programming universe between [Swifter and Objective-Cers.](https://ashfurrow.com/blog/contempt-in-swift/) If you look around at blog posts, there is a fair amount of snark leveled towards eachother regarding this topic.
 I don’t know, and frankly, I couldn’t care any less what programming language you prefer.
 Ultimately, use whatever works best for you.